 Verbal reasoning is the skill most highly correlated with academic achievement in grades K-12.
 Nothing else comes close.
-If you want to help your students succeed in school, keep reading about verbal reasoning.
+If you want to help your students succeed in school, keep reading.

 What is Verbal Reasoning?

 Verbal reasoning is the ability to understand what you read or hear.
 It includes drawing conclusions from limited information and developing an understanding of how new ideas connect to what you already know.
-We use verbal reasoning in and out of school.
+We use this skill in and out of school.